sbtalk71/jboss-7.4.21-class/README.md

 cd TestDS
 jar -cvf TestDS.war .
 ```
-1. Use jboss-cli to deploy the created TestDS.war
+ Use jboss-cli to deploy the created TestDS.war
+1. Test the application with url : http://192.168.231.128:8080/TestDS/EmpInfo.html